collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 ## Awards

 Awards will be given for the winning entries in each challenge.
-The awards will consist of cash prizes and travel grants to a future (in-person) AccelNet Surgical Robotics Challenge Details to be announced.
+The awards will consist of cash prizes and travel grants to a future (in-person) AccelNet Surgical Robotics Challenge.
+Details to be announced.

 ## System Setup